gaga0128/handsome-flutter/source.md

 - [Dynamic Widget](https://github.com/dengyin2000/dynamic_widget) <!--stargazers:dengyin2000/dynamic_widget--> - Build your dynamic UI with json, and the json format is very similar with flutter widget code by [Denny Deng](https://github.com/dengyin2000).
 - [NETCoreSync](https://github.com/aldycool/NETCoreSync) - Centralized database synchronization framework for multiple clients, built on top of [Moor](https://github.com/simolus3/moor) library by [Aldy J](https://github.com/aldycool)
 - [Parse for Flutter](https://github.com/parse-community/Parse-SDK-Flutter/tree/master/packages/flutter) [394⭐] - Open source backend framework by  [ParsePlatform](https://parseplatform.org/).
-- [Serverpod](https://github.com/serverpod/serverpod) - A next-generation app and web server, built for the Flutter community.
-It allows you to write your server-side code in Dart, automatically generate your APIs, and hook up your database with minimal effort

 ### Animation